Everything you need to know about Collagen

 This is a protein from food and so, like beef or fish or chicken, it will generally have no contra-indications, unless you have a health condition or take medication which requires an avoidance of protein.
 That said, always consult your GP or medical adviser if you have any medical concerns or are pregnant or breastfeeding.

-HOW MUCH COLLAGEN SHOULD I TAKE?
+HOW MUCH COLLAGEN PER DAY?

-We recommend a 13 gram (13,000mg) serving per day, which is approximately two level tablespoons per day, depending on your spoon size.
+We recommend a 13 gram (13,000mg) serving of collagen per day, which is approximately two level tablespoons per day, depending on your spoon size.
 You can take this all at once, or spread it across meals and beverages throughout the day.

 HOW TO NATURALLY BOOST COLLAGEN?